laxuanlinh/thoughtmachine/vault_core.md

 - One stop shop for all documentation
 - 4 main areas: Vault Core, Vault Payment, Vault Core SaaS, Vault Core Product library
 - Available with every instance and tagged that Vault instance version

+# Smart Contract
+## What is a smart contract?
+- It's python code that is run by Vault to operate financial products like saving accounts, lending products or current account
+- Smart Contract has the following characteristics:
+    - They are configuration of financial products and part of the Configuration Layer, it's how the Vault can bring these products to life.
+    - Transparent beause it encapsulates all logic and parameters of financial products within its code
+    - Autonomous because it's executed automatically by the Vault during the acccount lifecycle or at scheduled times
+    - Parameterizable as it can takes in parameters for each type of product
+    - Flexible because code and parameters can be updated and deployed easily using Core API
+### Key Vault Resource - Account
+- A customer account can be linked to 1 or more customers and is governed by the logic within Smart Contract associated with that account.
+- A customer account holds the balances and other metadata such as:
+    - Opening date
+    - Stakeholders: list of the linked customers
+    - Instance and account level parameters
+    - Linked payment devices
+    - Account details: key/value to store unstructured data.
+### Key Value Resource - Posting
+- Posting instruction batches describe the movements of funds
+- Each Posting instruction batch consists of multiple Posting instruction
+- Each Posting instruction has at least 2 posting Debit (money in) and Credit (money out)
+- Postings are immutable and appended to the Ledger, so to update a posting, we have to add backdated postings.

+### Key Value Resource - Balance
+- Balances are calculated across 4 dimensions:
+    - Asset type (Commercial bank money or reward point)
+    - Denomination (USD, SGD)
+    - Address
+    - Phase
+- A balance has 3 attributes:
+    - Total debit postings
+    - Total credit postings
+    - Net
+- A lending product is considered asset because the customer owes the bank money while a deposit account is considered liability because the bank owes the customer money.

+- A smart contract that is associated with an account dictates the behavior of that account such as:
+    - Accept or reject transfer
+    - Settling account opening actions
+    - Settling account closing actions
+    - Creating scheduled actions

+## Business advantages of Smart Contract
+- In the 1st generation of banking system, each product has its own core system like Account, Lending, Deposit.
+- This approach makes it difficult to have the big picture of the financial state of the bank.
+- Customer data has to be pulled from different sources and conformed into 1 standard
+- In the 2nd and 3rd generaton, the banking systems are bigger and able to handle multiple products.
+Entities such as Customer can be represented once and are associated with multiple products.
+- Financial products are also parameterized so banks can customize their products.
+- The problem with the 2nd and 3rd gen is that the features are vendor locked and banks cannot add their own features.
+They have to go back to vendors to request for changes and slow to test and deploy.
+- Smart Contract is more flexible because now banks can implement their own products in whatever logic they want and can test and deploy on their own instead of relying on a fixed set of products and parameters.

+## Smart Contract Hooks
+- Hooks are interface that Vault can communicate with smart contracts
+- Hooks are financial behavior of smart contracts and they are called by Vault at different times throughout the lifecycle of smart contract.
+- When an account is created, the activation_hook is called immediately.
+This hook could disburse a loan amount to a linked CASA account if the customer is opening a loan product or disburse a small signup bonus to a wallet account during a promotion period.
+- Also during account opening, the execution schedules job is run to set the schedules of other jobs that are set by the writter of the Smart Contract.